1973 oil crisis: United States

 Before the energy crisis, large, heavy, and powerful cars were popular.
 By 1971, the standard engine in a Chevrolet Caprice was a 400-cubic inch (6.5 liter) V8.
 The wheelbase of this car was 121.5 in, and Motor Trends 1972 road test of the similar Chevrolet Impala achieved no more than 15 highway miles per gallon.
-In the 15 years prior to the 1973 oil crisis, gasoline prices in the U.S. had lagged well behind inflation.
+In the 15 years prior to the 1973 oil crisis, gasoline prices in the US had lagged well behind inflation.

 The crisis reduced the demand for large cars.
 Japanese imports, primarily the Toyota Corona, the Toyota Corolla, the Datsun B210, the Datsun 510, the Honda Civic, the Mitsubishi Galant (a captive import from Chrysler sold as the Dodge Colt), the Subaru DL, and later the Honda Accord all had four cylinder engines that were more fuel efficient than the typical American V8 and six cylinder engines.
 Japanese imports became mass-market leaders with unibody construction and front-wheel drive, which became de facto standards.

 From Europe, the Volkswagen Beetle, the Volkswagen Fastback, the Renault 8, the Renault LeCar, and the Fiat Brava were successful.
 Detroit responded with the Ford Pinto, the Ford Maverick, the Chevrolet Vega, the Chevrolet Nova, the Plymouth Valiant and the Plymouth Volaré.
 American Motors sold its homegrown Gremlin, Hornet and Pacer models.

 Some buyers lamented the small size of the first Japanese compacts, and both Toyota and Nissan (then known as Datsun) introduced larger cars such as the Toyota Corona Mark II, the Toyota Cressida, the Mazda 616 and Datsun 810, which added passenger space and amenities such as air conditioning, power steering, AM-FM radios, and even power windows and central locking without increasing the price of the vehicle.
 A decade after the 1973 oil crisis, Honda, Toyota and Nissan, affected by the 1981 voluntary export restraints, opened US assembly plants and established their luxury divisions (Acura, Lexus and Infiniti, respectively) to distinguish themselves from their mass-market brands.